Welcome to PyNNLF¶

 Input¶

-- Forecast Target: dataset & forecast horizon defined in the YAML spec at
+- Forecast Target: dataset and forecast horizon defined in

-specs/experiment.yaml. - Model Specification: model & hyperparameters defined in the YAML spec at
+example_project/specs/experiment.yaml. - Model Specification: model and hyperparameters defined in

 Output¶

-a1_experiment_result.csv– contains accuracy (cross-validated test n-RMSE), stability (accuracy stddev), and training time.a2_hyperparameter.csv– lists hyperparameters used for each model.a3_cross_validation_result.csv– detailed results for each cross-validation split.cv_plots/– Folder with plots including: a) Observation vs forecast (time plot), b) Observation vs forecast (scatter plot), c) Residual time plot, and d) Residual histogramcv_test/andcv_train/– folders containing time series of observation, forecast, and residuals for each cross-validation split.experiment_result/a1_experiment_result.csv– optional recap across multiple experiments (generated byrecap_experiments).
+a1_experiment_result.csv- Contains accuracy (cross-validated test n-RMSE), stability (accuracy stddev), training time, and the run seed.a2_hyperparameter.csv- Lists effective hyperparameters used for each model.a3_cross_validation_result.csv- Detailed results for each cross-validation split.E00001_cv1_plots/- Optional plot folder for the first CV fold when plot generation is enabled.cv_test/andcv_train/- Folders containing time series of observation, forecast, and residuals for each cross-validation split.experiment_result/a1_experiment_result.csv- Optional recap across multiple experiments generated byrecap_experiments.

 Tool Output Naming Convention¶